-9 months after RCI-Royal Caribbean International shut down its sailings due to the global Coronavirus (COVID-19) crisis, its first liner is due to offer a revenue voyage, capped at around 1,000 guests, on Tuesday, December 1.
+9 months after RCI-Royal Caribbean International shut down its sailings due to the global health crisis, its first liner is due to offer a revenue voyage, capped at around 1,000 guests, on Tuesday, December 1.

 Royal Caribbean suspended all sailings beginning on March 14 and has not offered another voyage since.
 Quantum of the Seas is the first to offer paid journeys since March.